ToolJet/ToolJet/docs/versioned_docs/version-2.18.0/data-sources/graphql.md

 ## Connection

-To establish a connection with the GraphQL global datasource, you can either click on the **Add new global datasource** button located on the query panel or navigate to the **[Global Datasources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the GraphQL data source, you can either click on the **Add new data source** button located on the query panel or navigate to the **[Data sources](/docs/data-sources/overview)** page through the ToolJet dashboard.

 <div style={{textAlign: 'center'}}>